OUR MISSION

 • Indian ancient Ayurvedic practices provide superior healing during the postpartum period- including warming oil massages for mothers and infants which is believed to promote healthy muscle tone, hair and skin.

-The list continues as every culture had their own ways of honoring the mother after the miracle of birth, utilizing local herbs and plants in their healing remedies and foods.
+Every culture had their own ways of honoring the mother after the miracle of birth, utilizing local herbs and plants in their healing remedies and foods.

 Across cultures, postpartum traditions exist because they’re medically wise and spiritually essential.
-They emphasize rest, warmth, nourishment, and emotional connection.
-These rituals are not outdated—they are evidence-based, trauma-preventing, and deeply human.
+They emphasize rest, warmth, nourishment and emotional connection.
+These rituals are not outdated—they are evidence-based, trauma-preventing and deeply human.

 How to get involved with the Womb Garden: